gwtproject/gwt-site/src/main/markdown/privacy.md

 <h2>Your Choices</h2>

 <p>You may choose to not use the development mode server and uninstall the
-  the browser plugin at any time.
+  browser plugin at any time.
 You may use just the GWT compiler with the flag "-XdisableUpdateCheck" to compile your code directly to JavaScript.
 This does not send a request for the most recent version of GWT.</p>

 <h2>More Information</h2>